madsies/madsies/README.md

 ### Hiii i'm maddie!

-## Current project: N/A
+## Current project: Discord bot for my personal server

-A program to manage PUG custom games in overwatch.
+Learning JS and/or TS, getting back into programming for fun and not uni

 ## Languages I Use
 - C/C++